The Brain and Neuroplasticity?

 “The remedy is not to suppress negative experiences; when they happen, they happen.
 Rather, it is to foster positive experiences—and in particular, to take them in so they become a permanent part of you.”

 We can build up and strengthen a muscle groups by exercising regularly.
 In the same way we can strengthen neural pathways by using them.
-And in fact build and nurture fresh neural pathways through new experience… And then strengthen those pathways by repeating that positive experience, such as the practice of gratitude.
+And in fact build and nurture fresh neural pathways through new experience.
+And then strengthen those pathways by repeating that positive experience, such as the practice of gratitude and fostering an attitude of loving kindness.

 Science has now proven what yogis have talked about for thousands of years: that Meditation not only changes the mind’s responses it also changes the Brain itself.